 Do you know what questions to ask your parents that will spark meaningful conversations?
 I am talking about thought-provoking open-ended questions.
+Everyone has a story, so there is no doubt that your parents have an interesting story no matter how ‘uncool’ you may think your folks are.

 When I was a child, my history teacher made us interview a grandparent about their childhood.
 At the time I thought it was the biggest waste of my time, but looking back it was the best gift my teacher could ever give me.
 At the end of our conversation, I had a binder full of answers to meaningful questions.
 I got to really know him and the stories he told about living through The Great Depression are still fresh in my mind.

 My other grandpa told tall tales about his life, but I regret that I never wrote them down because at the time it was not a school assignment and the thought never crossed my mind.
-What I would do today to have a written document with answers to the questions below from both of these strong men.
+What I would do today is to have a written document with answers to the questions below from both of these strong men.

 Simple Questions to Ask Your Parents